carbon-language/carbon-lang/llvm/docs/HowToSetUpLLVMStyleRTTI.rst

       #include "llvm/Support/Casting.h"

 #.
 In the base class, introduce an enum which discriminates all of the
-   different classes in the hierarchy, and stash the enum value somewhere in the base class.
+   different concrete classes in the hierarchy, and stash the enum value somewhere in the base class.

    Here is the code after introducing this change: